Rachel Ward, Countess of Dudley: Life

+Through her grandfather, mother and her uncle the painter Valentine Cameron Prinsep she was brought up in contact with London's artistic circles.
 She featured in a number of portraits including two by George Frederick Watts and she was in a group painting, The Royal Society Conversazione, of the Royal Academy's soiree in 1891.

 She became the Countess of Dudley when she married William Ward.
 He had been made the Earl of Dudley, and very rich, when he inherited his estate aged seventeen.
 He was made the Lord Lieutenant of Ireland and in 1903 she decided that she needed to do something for the poor people.
 While staying at Inver Lodge in Connemara she saw families who were just surviving.
 They had no access to doctors or medicine so small accidents, illness or pregnancy could be disastrous.
 Using her friends', her husband's, and her own influence, she set up the Lady Dudley Nurses.
 The first two, Elizabeth Cusack and Catherine Wills, were appointed in 1903.
 These nurses were based in the far western rural areas and they could supply expertise when it was required.
 The idea spread from Connemara and fundraising established similar nurses in County Mayo, County Kerry and County Donegal.

 She and William had at least seven children, but by 1910 they were known to be estranged.
 The Earl's extra-marital behaviour was thought to be the cause and by 1912 they had separated.